priyankareddye/solar-assist-electric-vehicle/README.md

 # Solar Assist Electric Vehicle
+> 🚀 Solar-assisted EV project focused on improving energy efficiency using photovoltaic integration and load optimization.

 This project focuses on utilizing solar energy to enhance the efficiency of electric vehicles by integrating photovoltaic systems with battery-powered EV technology.